hamidgholami/accp-cheatsheet/README.md

 5. cost optimization

 ### Amazon S3 Transfer Acceleration
-- It enables fast, easy, and secure transfers of files *over long distances* between your client and your Amazon S3 bucket.
+- It enables fast, easy, and secure **transfers** of files **over long distances** between your client and your Amazon S3 bucket.

 ### Amazon Neptune
-- Amazon Neptune is a fast, reliable, fully-managed graph database service that makes it easy to build and run applications that work with highly connected datasets.
+- Amazon Neptune is a fast, reliable, fully-managed **graph database** service that makes it easy to build and run applications that work with highly connected datasets.

 ### Amazon Elasicsearch
-- It is a fully managed Amazon search service based on open source software
+- It is a fully managed Amazon search service b**ased on open source** software

 ### AWS Direct Connect
 - Benefits: